-As an assistant general counsel at Florida Poly, Alex Landback is responsible for providing legal advice and guidance to the areas of academic affairs, human resources, university relations, university police, and technology services.
+As an associate general counsel at Florida Poly, Alex Landback is responsible for providing legal advice and guidance to the areas of academic affairs, human resources, university relations, university police, and technology services.
 He provides support to the University as it relates to labor/employment, litigation, contracts, and real estate/land use matters.

 Before joining Florida Poly, Landback was an associate attorney at one of Polk County’s oldest and most respected law firms, where he primarily practiced commercial and civil litigation.
 While at Straughn & Turner, he represented corporate clients, small businesses, non-profits, government agencies, and private individuals for a variety of legal matters.